 • Hand & Wrist: Tenosynovitis, scapholunate injury, carpal tunnel syndrome

-Ultrasound is as accurate as MRI in many soft tissue diagnoses—especially for tendon and ligament injuries.
+Musculoskeletal diagnostic ultrasound is as accurate as MRI in many soft tissue diagnoses, especially for tendon and ligament injuries.
 It is also valuable for detecting nerve impingements and tracking how tissues heal over time.
 Additionally, it supports precision in treatments like dry needling and shockwave therapy.

 While highly effective for many conditions, musculoskeletal ultrasound does not provide reliable assessment for: